SEKAR-VR/Sekar-veeramuthu-intern-repo/duplicate-repo/Milestone1/learning_goals.md

 ## What skills are you most excited to develop?

 I’m most excited to develop my skills in:
-- Writing and maintaining automated tests (e.g., Playwright, Cypress)
+- Writing and maintaining automated tests
 - Understanding and contributing to CI workflows using GitHub Actions
 - Applying clean code principles and code review feedback
 - Communicating effectively in a professional development team